RikkieBobby/Project3_Disney_Trivia/README.md

 ![Validation Error](docs/readme_images/answererror.png)

 ### Game Over Menu
-- When the user completes the final question, the game ends a "game over" is printed
+- When the user completes the final question, the game ends and "game over" is printed
 - The user name and their final score is also printed
 - The user is told they can then restart the game by running the function once more